 Many people assume that when you attempt to take out a life insurance policy you will automatically be required to undergo a medical.
 However this is not always the case, it depends upon your own personal situation and upon your insurer.
 There are varying circumstances under which you may well be subject to a medical examination before you take out a life insurance policy.

-Will I need a medical before I get life insurance?
+- Who needs a medical check to get life insurance?

 Applying for life insurance is a process that will require quite a lot of information.
-Your insurer will want to know about your lifestyle and your general health before they agree to insure you and before they quote you a price.
+Your insurer will want to know about your lifestyle and your general health before they agree to insure you and before they give you a comprehensive life insurance quote.
 That being said, not all insurers will ask everyone to undergo a full medical before they agree to cover them.
 There are a few questions that every insurer will ask you such as whether you are a smoker or how much alcohol you drink.
 Only some people will be required to go for a full medical examination when applying for life insurance.

 Most insurers will ask you for permission to speak with your doctor so that they can get a broad overview of your medical history.
 This is normally the most information that your insurance company will require from you but if you have a more complicated medical background, then you may be required to undergo a more detailed medical examination.
 This medical examination will be carried out by a qualified doctor and insurance companies will normally try and arrange it at a location near to you.